Candi Sukuh (Sukuh Temple) is one of three very special temples found along the slopes of Mount Lawu, two of which are pyramid-shaped.

 A refuge for advanced spiritual practices

-Nobles, warriors and ascetics all converged into the natural world of mountains and forests in order to meditate, undergo penances, bathe at sacred springs, do battle with demons and and summon gods for assistance.
+Nobles, warriors and ascetics all converged into the mountains and forests in order to meditate, undergo penances, bathe at sacred springs, battle with demons and summon the deities for assistance.

 The Pangruwatan Cleansing Ritual